GoforMo/Distance_Calculator/README.md

 # Distance_Calculator
-A VHDL program to calculate euclidean distance of a set of X, Y, Z points
+A VHDL program to calculate euclidean distance of a set of X, Y, Z points.
+The project was tried on the Zedboard but there was a bitgen error with the pins and is not resolved.
+The program was run on Vivado 2023.2.
+Python code is used to generate a text file for the square root ROM module.

 # Folders

 * hw
-  1. distance_v2.vhdl
+  1. Distance_v2.vhdl
   1. sqrtROM.vhdl
 * python
   1. gen-sqrtROM.py